EllipticEllipsis/oot/tutorial/beginning_decomp.md

 3. These are prototypes for the "main four" functions that almost every actor has.
 You add more functions here if they need to be declared above their first use.

 4. A set of `extern`s.
-These should be moved immediately to between blocks 5 and 6 to conform with how the rest of our files are structured.
+These refer to data that comes from other files, usually in the actor's corresponding object file.
+They point to addresses in the ROM where assets are stored (usually collision data, animations or display lists).
+Once the corresponding files have been decompiled, these will simply be replaced by including the object file.
+For now, you can put them between blocks 5 and 6 to conform with how the rest of our files are structured.
 These symbols have been automatically extracted from the MIPS code.
-They point to addresses in the ROM where assets are stored (usually animations or display lists).
 There may turn out to be some that were not caught by the script, in which case they need to be placed in the file called `undefined_syms.txt` in the root directory of the project.
 Ask in Discord for how to do this: it is simple, but rare enough to not be worth covering here.

 5. Commented-out section containing the `InitVars`.
 This can be ignored until we import the data: it is a section of the actor data that has been imported automatically since, unlike most of the data, it has the same format in every actor.
+(This image is out of date: actors now also have their ColliderInits in here)

 6. List of functions.
-Each `# pragma` is letting the compiler use the corresponding assembly file while we do not have decompiled C code for that function.
+Each `#pragma` is letting the compiler use the corresponding assembly file while we do not have decompiled C code for that function.
 The majority of the decompilation work is converting these functions into C that it looks like a human wrote.

 ## Header file